Frequently Asked Questions – Acidified Foods Manufacturing School

 Under the acidified foods regulation (21 CFR 114.10) an operating supervisor is defined as a person who has attended a school approved by the Commissioner for giving instruction in food-handling techniques, food-protection principles, personal hygiene and plant sanitation practices, pH controls and critical factors in acidification, and who has been identified by that school as having satisfactorily completed the prescribed course of instruction.
 The supervisor must be on duty during processing, packing operations, and container closure of acidified product.

-- Does the Acidified Foods Manufacturing School provide the same Certificate of Completion as the Better Process Control School?
+Does the Acidified Foods Manufacturing School provide the same Certificate of Completion as the Acidified Foods Only Better Process Control School?

-Yes, the Acidified Foods Manufacturing School (Segment One and Segment Two) is equivalent to the training received by attending a standard in-person Better Process Control School course.
+Yes, the Acidified Foods Manufacturing School is equivalent to the training received by attending a standard in-person Acidified Foods Only Better Process Control School course.

 Yes, based on the acidified foods regulation any food company producing acidified food products must comply with the regulations.
 Even if someone only sells 10 cans of acidified product in a year, they must comply with the regulations.